GENIVI/node-state-manager/README.md

 This is the official source code repository of the GENIVI Node State Manager.

 ## About
 The Node State Manager (NSM) is the central functional component that gathers information on the current running state of the embedded system.
-The NSM component provides a common implementation framework for the main state machine of the system.
-It collates information from multiple sources and uses this to determine the current state(s).
-The NSM notifies registered consumers (applications or other platform components) of relevant changes in system state.
+The NSM component provides a common implementation framework for the system state machine.
+It collates information from multiple sources and uses the data to determine the current state(s).
+Based on the given data, the NSM notifies registered consumers (applications or other platform components) of relevant changes in system state.
 Node state information can also be requested on-demand via provided D-Bus interfaces.
-The node state management also provides shutdown management, so one part of the information which is provided is the shutdown request notification to the consumers.
-The node state management is the last/highest level of escalation on the node and will therefore command the reset and supply control logic.
-It is notified of errors and other status signals from components that are responsible for monitoring system health in different ways.
+The node state manager also provides shutdown management including shutdown request notification to consumers.
+The node state management is the last/highest level of escalation on the node and will issue the reset instruction and supply control logic.
+It is notified of errors and other status signals from components that are responsible for monitoring system health.

 Internally, node state management is made up of a common generic component, Node State Manager (NSM), and a system-specific state machine (NSMC) that is plugged into the Node State Manager.
 Through this architecture there can be a standardized solution with stable interfaces towards the applications, which still allows for product-specific behavior through the definition of the specific state machine.

-More information on the software can be found here:
+More information on the software can be found here: https://at.projects.genivi.org/wiki/display/PROJ/Node+State+Manager

 ## License
 This software is licensed under the MPL 2.0